heptarch/heptarch.github.io/drafts/tarkovsky.md

 richly.
 But the riches of Florence would soon recede into the background.

-The Institute itself was aclutter with the great director's last effects---dried chrysanthemums, wooden polyhedra, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and could be found in odd places around the house, in little stacks under the cupboards, or inside the fuse box, as if they
+The Institute itself was aclutter with the great director's last effects---dried chrysanthemums, polyhedra in birch and argilite, etchings by
+Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and could be found in odd places around the house, in little stacks under the cupboards, or inside the fuse box, as if they